olanderb/Quick-DirtyDataExploration/chapter1.md

 key: f31c87b30e
 ```

-Ok, we're going to add to this to show you how to add in a color arguement to further add your analysis and presentation.
+Ok, we're going to add to this to show you how to add in a color arguement to add another dimension to your analysis and presentation.

 `@instructions`

 1. Explore how a diamonds clarity also affects its price using the _fill_ arguement

-Remember the format is:
+Remember qplots basic format is:

 qplot(x, y, data=, color=, fill=, shape=, size=, alpha=, geom=, method=, formula=, facets=, xlim=, ylim=, xlab=, ylab=, main=, sub=)